 Given the efforts of Government over the years to put in place a gas quality specification for the DBNGP, which achieves the optimum balance between the interests of the upstream gas industry and the interests of the downstream gas end-users, it may be necessary to implement the above mentioned regulations in the event the specification remains overly restrictive after the expiry of the relevant current contracts.
 By way of example, the Government has made it clear that, although the current contracts would prevent lifting the restrictions for minimum LPGs before mid-2005, it did not intend to continue to regulate for that restriction which intent was reflected in the "broadest" gas quality specification.
-It should also be noted that the AGA is working towards the establishment of an Australian Standard, which is expected to set down a specification wider than the one prescribed in the Access Arrangement and based on the current "operating" specification.
-The recommended AGA specification is, for most of its components, in line with the "broadest" gas quality specification for the DBNGP and for some of its components "wider" than the latter specification.
+It should also be noted that the AGA is working towards the establishment of an Australian Standard, which is expected to set down a specification.
+The recommended AGA specification is, for most of its components, in line with the "broadest" gas quality specification is, for most of its components "wider" than the latter specification.